 It’s clear that a concise, descriptive page title can be vital in surfacing your content to screen reader users.

 How to title your pages

-W3C has some excellent simple tips on this, which are summarised below.
+W3C has some excellent tips on page titles, which are summarised below.

 The title of each web page should:

 - Identify the subject of the web page